 - Affordable healthcare and healthcare access

 Internally, the Social Justice Committee’s role is to increase the congregation’s knowledge of these topics and to encourage participation in appropriate local organizations and activities.
-UCN’s Social Justice Committee works with and through other regional and Virginia organizations including:
+CVUU’s Social Justice Committee works with and through other regional and Virginia organizations including:

 - Catholic Worker